|

 It’s hard to imagine what this passage could possibly have had to do with either the

-Creation or the Exodus, if this section does not concern the Flood, as some would maintain.
+Creation or the Exodus if this section does not concern the Flood, as some claim.

 directions; where there are creeping things without number,